ibkay998/TwitterBot/README.md

-# telegram-bot-server
+# twitter-bot-server
-This uses the python telegram bot library to create a telegram bot.
+This uses the python tweepy library to create a twitter bot.